Fringe (TV series): Subsequent seasons

-In 2012, Entertainment Weekly listed the show at #17 in the "25 Best Cult TV Shows from the Past 25 Years", saying, "Fringe was conceived as a mass-appeal genre procedural, with a background mythology that wouldn't detract from monster-of-the-week episodes. ...
+In 2012, Entertainment Weekly listed the show at No. 17 in the "25 Best Cult TV Shows from the Past 25 Years", saying, "Fringe was conceived as a mass-appeal genre procedural, with a background mythology that wouldn't detract from monster-of-the-week episodes. ...
 But the mythology overtook the monsters following the revelation of a parallel universe.
 By its third season, Fringe was overpopulated by multiple versions of every character.
 Unfortunately, that increasing narrative complexity has steadily pigeonholed it as a niche show."

 In 2015, Bustle declared "White Tulip" as "one of the greatest hours in television history".
 He wrote, "'White Tulip' is an hour of television that shouldn't work, that technically doesn't even exist ... but thank god it does, because it's one of the most powerful episodes ever created — and it showcases why Fringe is one of the most criminally underrated series of our time."

+On review aggregator Rotten Tomatoes, the second season holds an 82% approval rating based on 17 critic reviews.
+The website's critics consensus reads, "Fringe surpasses expectations in season two with stronger character development while maintaining its creepy sci-fi angle."
+The third season holds a 100% approval rating based on 14 reviews, with the critics consensus stating, "With more mysteries to uncover and mind-bending plot devices, season three of Fringe further cements the show's status as one of the ... best science fiction shows on television."
+The fourth season holds a 100% approval rating based on 13 reviews, with the critics consensus stating, "A daring reset may baffle casual viewers, but those already enthralled by Fringe's knotty mythology will likely become even more invested."
+The fifth and final season holds an 88% approval rating based on 17 reviews.
+The critics consensus reads, "Fringe overcomes a compressed episode count and humbled production values to deliver a moving and rousing conclusion to its fans."